-Invite the small groups to pray for each other and the situations they have been reflecting on during the exercise.
+Split participants into groups of 3-4 and invite them to pray for each other and the situations they have been reflecting on during the exercise.

 Throughout this course, we have seen the risks involved in seeking transformed relationships.
 God knows that we can't do it alone and he calls us into community with one another on this journey.
 Before his ascension, Jesus promises us the Holy Spirit to empower and encourage us.
 We are not able or called to fix every problem we encounter, and we cannot control how things turn out.
 God instead calls us to dare to act in hope in the present moment, knowing that this is part of God's much bigger story of restoration.